 In-person classes allow you to ASK questions at any time, or ask the instructor (me) to go over something you didn't fully understand.
 You can watch a talking head on YouTube videos all day long - each time you scroll back, they'll repeat the same thing!
 I provide "real time knowledge" for people that really want to learn photography.

 Under my guidance, you'll take control, step-by-step, of your camera's functions.
 This is a service that I've provided for many years, and it is well worth the effort and small investment.
 To inquire about scheduling a workshop please CONTACT me.

-With the launch of my brand new website (you're on it now) I've made major adjustments to what previously was my Guided Connecticut Outdoors Nature Photography Workshops.
-You may be familiar with the guided workshops if you've ever visited my site.
-I used to take people to shoot landscapes just about anywhere!
+You may be familiar with the guided workshops if you've ever visited my site in the past.
+I've made some adjustments to what I previously called my Guided Connecticut Outdoors Nature Photography Workshops.
+I used to take people to shoot landscapes just about anywhere.
 Moving forward, the traditional 4 hour Guided Outdoors Nature excursions in Connecticut will no longer be offered.
 Instead, I'm focusing Phase II outdoors nature technique classes on Waterfalls.

 The reason why I've cut back my outdoors workshops is this.
-I had placed a great deal of pressure on myself trying to accommodate people to make conditions perfect.
-I was always stressing over idyllic conditions - like planning amazing sunrises & sunsets each and every time we'd head out.
+I had placed a great deal of pressure on myself trying to accommodate people, and to try and make conditions perfect.
+Constantly stressing over idyllic conditions - like planning amazing sunrises & sunsets each and every time we'd head out.
 (Its impossible) Connecticut, despite the subtle beauty of our Litchfield Hills, simply does not have the unlimited outdoors opportunities compared to states like Utah, Montana, Maines rugged coastal region, or even Vermont's idyllic world-class rural character.